jeremybytes/understanding-interfaces-core31/README.md

 Contains samples that use a WPF desktop UI (Windows only).
 * *console*
 Contains samples that use console applications for the UI (Windows, macOS, Linux)
-_Note: Project 04-DynamicLoading-Plugin works with Windows and macOS; Linux is still under development._
 * *web*
 Contains samples that use a web UI (Windows, macOS, Linux)
-_Note: Project 04-DynamicLoading-Plugin works with Windows and macOS; Linux is still under development._

 **Additional Resources**